smproctor/Data-Wrangling/README.md

 # Data-Wrangling
 An example of working with relational databases in R

-We have an excel workbook containing related tables that we wish to merge into a cohesive report.
+We have an excel workbook (DataWrangling.xlsx) containing related tables that we wish to merge into a cohesive report.
 Tables contain information for patient clinical data, serum protein assays, tissue sample metadata and the associated RNA sequence results.